Here are some Broccoli Facts and useful Broccoli nutrition information. Broccoli is an amazing vegetable and a really important addition to your diet.

-Eating cruciferous vegetables, especially broccoli, has been shown to reduce the incidence of breast cancer, which is the leading killer of middle-aged women in the United States.
+Broccoli is part of the cruciferous vegetables group.
+Regular broccoli consumption, has been shown to reduce the incidence of breast and prostate cancer, both prevalent in men and women worldwide.
 Broccoli nutrition has also been linked to the lowering of lung and colon cancers.
-In fact, young womem who eat a single helping of broccoli each week reduce their chances of developing breast cancer by 40%.
+In fact, young womem who eat a single helping of broccoli each week reduce their chances of developing breast cancer significantly.

 An alternative way is to keep the broccoli at 60°C for 10 minutes, but this is more difficult.
 The indoles are also more readily available after cooking.
 This valuable information was only discovered a few years ago, so we should now all be eating our weekly broccoli to maximize our body’s cancer fighting abilities.